 For those looking to make a splash and get noticed no matter the occasion, the gold stainless steel Apple Watch is here.

 If you're still not sure about which color you should get, jump into our Apple Watch forums and the best community on the web will happily help you out.

-At the end of the day, the only real answer is this — get the color you like best.
-Nothing else matters.
-Just close your eyes, picture your Apple Watch on your wrist, and focus down on the color you're picturing.
+The only real answer is your own gut.
+Get the color you like best; nothing else matters.
+Just close your eyes, picture your Apple Watch on your wrist, and focus on the color you're imagining.
 Then buy that.
-Try it out.
-And remember: You have two weeks to exchange it if you change your mind.
+Try it out and remember: You have two weeks to exchange it if you change your mind.